Learn about FOIA

 On this page:

-- EPA Regional FOIA Offices
+- EPA Regional FOIA Offices - EPA regional map and FOIA office addresses

-- FOIA Libraries
+- FOIA Libraries - frequently requested records

 The Freedom of Information Act gives any person the right to access federal agency records except when the records, or portion of the records, are protected from public disclosure by a FOIA exemption.
 There are nine FOIA exemptions: